PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 In addition, PowerDNS fully supports empty non-terminals.
-If you have a zone example.com, and a host a.b.c.example.com in it, rectify-zone (and the AXFR code) will insert b.c.example.com and c.example.com in the records table with type NULL (SQL NULL, not 'NULL').
+If you have a zone example.com, and a host a.b.c.example.com in it, rectify-zone (and the AXFR client code) will insert b.c.example.com and c.example.com in the records table with type NULL (SQL NULL, not 'NULL').
 Having these entries provides several benefits.
 We no longer reply NXDOMAIN for these shorter names (this was an RFC violation but not one that caused trouble).
 But more importantly, to do NSEC3 correctly,